yumeko-16/yumeko-16/README.md

 <br />

 Hi there, I'm Tomohiro Maeno.

-Front-end developer with 7 years of professional experience, deeply passionate about JavaScript.
-Enjoys building applications with a focus on performance optimization and delivering high-quality user experiences.
+I'm a Japanese Front-end developer based in Thailand. 🇯🇵🇹🇭

 <!--
 **yumeko-16/yumeko-16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.